blockbasenetwork/node/README.md

       "MaxStakeToMonthlyIncomeRatio": 0, // The maximum acceptable ratio of BBT to `stake` to `average monthly income` to receive in BBT
       "MaxSidechainGrowthPerMonthInMB":0 // The maximum amount in MB a sidechain may grow per month },
-    "MaxNumberOfSidechains":0, // The maximum number of sidechains the node will work on simultaneously "MaxGrowthPerMonthInMB":0 // The maximum growth in MB per month that all sidechains may contribute to }
+    "MaxRatioToStake": 1.0, // The ratio of stake the node will stake in comparison to the minimum requested "MaxNumberOfSidechains":0, // The maximum number of sidechains the node will work on simultaneously "MaxGrowthPerMonthInMB":0, // The maximum growth in MB per month that all sidechains may contribute to "BBTValueAutoConfig": false // Activate automatic changes of BBT values based on changes on token value in USD (experimental feature)
+  }
 }
 ```